Dyson V11 Outsize Review

 The adjustable gates of the Outsize enable it to pick up large quantities of debris.
 But the downside is the need to move the lever to adjust the clearance.

-I used the eco setting for some tests (like coffee grounds and quaker oats) and still picked up 100%.
+I used the eco setting for some tests (like coffee grounds and Quaker Oats) and still picked up 100%.

 For heavier debris like pet litter, you’ll need to use the higher setting (mid/auto or boost) to clean.
 It left a trail (with the pet litter test) after the initial forward pass.
 But it picked up everything in subsequent passes.

-Sand on hard floor result
+Sand on hard floor results

 Next, we’ll look at how well the V11 Outsize deals with sand.
 I spread 50 grams worth on a test area to see how much it cleans.